Looking to find out more about how we can help to support your students?

 How is UEA supporting students with the transition to university this year?

 We know that the transition to university may seem particularly daunting this year.
+We’ve put together an additional package of support on top of our usual offer to ensure every student flourishes when they get here.
+First year courses will be structured to help build their confidence in learning gradually and staff in their School will be available to give help when needed.
+You can find out more about our package of support here.
 To help students prepare, we recommend the Preparing For Univeristy MOOC.
 We've even put together session guides for teachers and advisers if it's something you'd like to run in class time.

 Once they're here with us, before their first week of lectures, new students enjoy a Welcome Week packed with events, talks and activities.
 This gives them the chance to settle into their new home, gain confidence in their skills and make new friends.